englishm/zabbix_send/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Write tests for the new feature. (cf. `spec/`)
+4. Write the new feature.
-3. Commit your changes (`git commit -am 'Added some feature'`)
+5. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request